openstax/raise-enclave/README.md

 # RAISE Enclave

-This repo contains code and examples related to data enclave support for the RAISE project.
+This repo contains code, documentation, and examples related to data enclave support for the RAISE project.

+## Research users

+Research users can find details on how to use RAISE enclaves [here](./docs/usage.md).

+## Developers

-When developing, you may want to install the project in editable mode:
+When developing code for this repo, developers may want to install the project in editable mode:

 ```bash
 $ pip install -e .